Deejpotter/trivia-app-react/README.md

+#Trivia app

-# This is a trivia app where people log in to complete questions then the answers can be seen
+This is a trivia app where people log in to complete questions then the answers can be seen